bradleyharden/nmrpeaklists/docs/source/tutorial.rst

     >>> [spin.atom for spin in peak]
     ['H', 'CA', 'HB']

 Each :class:`~.peaklist.Peak` object may have additional attributes that relate to the peak as a whole.
-For example, :class:`~.peaklist.Peak` objects created from XEASY files usually have a ``volume`` attribute whereas :class:`~.peaklist.Peak` objects created from UPL files have a ``distance`` attribute.
+For example, :class:`~.peaklist.Peak` objects created from XEASY files usually have a ``volume`` attribute, whereas :class:`~.peaklist.Peak` objects created from UPL files have a ``distance`` attribute.
 Furthermore, arbitrary attributes may be added to each :class:`~.peaklist.Peak` as needed.
 For example, when processing CEST data, users may want to add a ``CEST_profile`` attribute to each peak.
-Additional attributes can be added as keyword arguments at initialization or as attributes after the fact.
+Additional attributes can be added as keyword arguments at initialization or as attributes after the :class:`~.peaklist.Peak` has been created.

 .. code-block:: python